-A quorum shall consist of four (4) or more voting members.
-Any member not present for the entire investigatory hearing may not vote at that hearing.
+A quorum of the Anti-Discrimination Committee shall consist of four (4) or more voting members.
+Any member not present at the investigatory hearing may not vote at that hearing.
 All best efforts will be made to convene a quorum.
-However, if a quorum cannot be convened within the time limits allowed in this policy, then the available committee members will proceed with the investigatory hearing.
-Findings of the committee shall be based on a majority vote.
+However, if a quorum cannot be convened within the time limits allowed in this policy, then the Compliance Officer and the available Committee members will proceed with the investigatory hearing.
 In the event of a tie vote, the case will proceed.